danskernesdigitalebibliotek/dpl-react/docs/skeleton_screens.md

  you can easily compose screens that simulate the look of a "real" rendering with real data.

-### Simple example
+### Example

-In this example we have a HelloWorld app with three text props attached:
+In this example we are showing a search result item as a skeleton screen.
+The skeleton screen consists of a cover, a headline and two lines of text.
+In this case we wanted to maintain the styling of the .search-result-item wrapper.
+And show the skeleton screen elements by using ssc classes.

 ```tsx
 import React from "react";